Technical Note: Defining the Objectives for Your IP Camera System

 Catching the Criminal

-Covert cameras are made to look like sprinklers, smoke detectors, clocks, desk lamps and other things.
+Covert cameras are made to look like something other than a standard surveillance camera.
+They used to be made to look like sprinklers, smoke detectors, clocks, desk lamps and other things.
+The new cameras are placed in strategic areas and are mounted so you can see the person’s face rather than on the ceiling.
 If you want to catch them when it’s completely dark, you will need to add IR illumination.
 In this case the camera can see what the human eye cannot see.
 There are some IP cameras that include built-in IR illumination.

 We would all like to improve productivity because it’s very important for business success.
 Cameras can help to keep people productive and on their best behavior.

-The PNP-9200R an example of a very high-resolution PTZ camera.
-It allows you to view a wide area, and you can program it to step through many positions so it can view a very large area.
+The XNP-8300RW an example of a 6-Megapixel PTZ camera.
+It allows you to view a 100 ft wide area, and you can program it to step through many positions so it can view a very large area.

 Two-way Communication to Manage a Remote Office or Open a Door